lericson/pylibmc/docs/reference.rst

       Returns ``True`` if all keys were successfully deleted, ``False`` otherwise (as is the case if it wasn't set in the first place.)

+   .. method:: touch(key, time) -> touched

+      Touch a given *key* and increase it's expiry time by *time* seconds.

+      :param key: Key to touch
+      :param time: Number of seconds until the key expires.

+      Returns ``True`` if the key was successfully touched. ``False`` if the key did not exist.

    ..
 Utilities

    .. method:: disconnect_all()